Word counts rule of thumb

 23.052119 0.9728873 in to

-Interestingly, even though 'the' is the most common word, it only makes one appearance.
-Any of these pairsis better than just using 'the': the best, 'in' and 'to' times 23, gets about halfway to the quality from using everything.
-Plus, it's a little mnemonically easy to remember: 'in to' is a nice pat phrase that can mean conversion, and 23 is the exponent for Avogadro's number.
-(OK, that's a stretch--but at least it's a round number, unlike 38 1/3 times ('for' plus 'in').)
+Interestingly, even though ‘ the ’ is the most common word, it only makes one appearance.
+Any of these pairsis better than just using ‘ the ’: the best, ‘ in ’ and ‘ to ’ times 23, gets about halfway to the quality from using everything.
+Plus, it’s a little mnemonically easy to remember: ‘ in to ’ is a nice pat phrase that can mean conversion, and 23 is the exponent for Avogadro’s number.
+(OK, that’s a stretch–but at least it’s a round number, unlike 38 1/3 times (‘ for ’ plus ‘ in ’).)

-**Total word count =~ 23 \* (uses of 'in' + uses of 'to') (97.2%)**
+Rule 2: Total word count =~ 23 * (uses of ‘ in ’ + uses of ‘ to ’) (97.2%)

-So that's a decent rule of thumb.
-But if you want a single-word solution, the easiest to remember and the most accurate turns out not to be 'the' times fifteen. (fifteen isn't the hardest number to multiply by, but it's not great either).
-It's in.
+So that’s a decent rule of thumb.
+But if you want a single-word solution, the easiest to remember and the most accurate turns out not to be ‘ the ’ times fifteen. (fifteen isn’t the hardest number to multiply by, but it’s not great either).
+It’s in.
 So for an accuracy trade-off, you can estimate word counts with this:

-**Total word count =~** **50 \* uses of 'in' (95.2%)**
+Rule 3: Total word count =~ 50 * uses of ‘ in ’ (95.2%)

 Just make sure sure your text is in English, first.